vilksons/kodo/Vireon/README.md

 ## What is this?

-These is Kodo A.I.
-Kodo A.I is module of Kodo/Workspace.
+These is Vireon A.I.
+Vireon A.I is module of Kodo/Workspace.

 ## How does it work?